This page contains links to various resources which may be of use to event organisers and planners, club officials and others.

 HOC FIXTURES PROCEDURES

-1. Any Johnson is Fixtures Secretary, responsible for registering all club events via the British Orienteering website.
+1. Robert Rose is Fixtures Secretary, responsible for registering all club events via the British Orienteering website.
 This provides insurance cover.

 2. Permissions are now obtained by a team of Landlord Liaison Officers (LLOs).
 Their names and the HOC venues for which they are responsible are listed here.

-3. Organisers should update Andy as more details become available about their event.
+3. Organisers should update Robert as more details become available about their event.
 The British Orienteering website provides invaluable free publicity.

 NEW BOF RISK ASSESSMENT PROCEDURES FOR LOCAL EVENTS